Compositional Vulnerability Detection with Insecurity Separation Logic (Extended Version): Insecurity Separation Logic ( )

-The language of \InsecSL is given a small-step semantics~$\sems{k_1}{\sigma}{k_2}$, shown in \cref{fig:sems}, allowing judgements to talk about partial executions ending in \kw{run}ning non-final states (cf. {$insec(L)$} case in \cref{def:witness}).
+The language of \InsecSL is given a small-step semantics~$\sems{k_1}{\sigma}{k_2}$, allowing judgements to talk about partial executions ending in \kw{run}ning non-final states (cf. {$insec(L)$} case in \cref{def:witness}).
 Importantly, this semantics records the values and security labels of input and output commands as part of schedule~$\sigma$, which is necessary to state the formal security properties used for \InsecSL's soundness result in \cref{thm:soundness} via \cref{def:io-equiv} below.
-Some key rules are shown below, the full listing is in \cref{fig:sems}.